Duncansby Head

-Duncansby Head is situated 5 miles along the coast from John o’Groats in the county of Caithness, where it’s renowned for being the furthest northeast point of mainland Britain.
-The area is popular with visitors due to the number of seabirds that thrive in the area, especially the adorable puffins that are frequently seen nesting on the immense rock pinnacles of the Duncansby Stacks.
+Duncansby Head is situated 5 miles along the coast from John o’Groats in the county of Caithness, on a section of coastline that’s renowned for it’s rugged cliffs and the many bird species that ive on them.
+The area is popular with visitors due to the number of seabirds that live in the area, including puffins, which are frequently seen nesting on the immense rock pinnacles of the Duncansby Stacks.

 Overview

-If you love visiting Scotland’s attractions you’ve likely considered taking a look at the most northerly point of mainland Britain at John o’ Groats.
+If you’ve ever toured the far north of Scotland, you’ve likely considered taking a look at the most northerly point of mainland Britain, at John o’ Groats.
 Maybe you want to see the amazing coastline in that part of the country, or perhaps go there as part of a North Coast 500 road trip.

-Or maybe like me you’ve already visited Lands End and want to tick the box to say you’ve been both as far north and south as you can go on our little island.
+Or maybe, like me, you’ve already visited Lands End and want to tick the box to say you’ve been both as far north and south as you can go on mainland Britain.

-There are several points of interest along this popular walking trail, from the white-sand beaches near the Ness of Duncansby and Sannick Bay to the Duncansby Lighthouse and nearby Duncansby Stacks, and of course not forgetting the dramatic Geo of Sclaites with its cacophony of nesting seagulls and puffins.
+There are several points of interest along the walking trail that follows the coastline, from the white-sand beaches near the Ness of Duncansby to the Duncansby Lighthouse and the nearby Duncansby Stacks, and of course, not forgetting the dramatic Geo of Sclaites with its cacophony of nesting seagulls and puffins.

-It’s not a long walk by any means at around 5 miles point-to-point but it rewards at each step of the way with spectacular sea views towards Orkney, the monumental sea stacks at Duncansby Head, and a dizzying number of seabirds circling in gigantic squawking flocks at the Geo of Sclaites.
+You’ll find lots of photo opportunities along the way, and as the return route can be completed at a leisurely pace in around 3 hours, it’s suitable for all ages.
+It’s not a long walk by any means at around 5 miles there and back, but it rewards at each step of the way with spectacular sea views towards Orkney, the monumental sea stacks at Duncansby Head, and a dizzying number of seabirds circling in gigantic squawking flocks at the Geo of Sclaites.

 The Highlights

-1: Duncansby Head is an easy walk from John O’Groats so it’s easy to combine both attractions in one visit.
+1: Duncansby Head is a straightforward walk from John O’Groats, so it’s easy to combine both locations in one visit.

-3: The visitor centre at John o’Groats is great and there are a couple of decent cafés for a pre/post-walk munch.
+3: The visitor centre at John O’Groats is excellent, and there are a couple of decent cafés on the site for a pre or post-walk lunch.
+It is, though, very busy during the tourist season.

 Visiting Tips

-2: For another amazing coastal view I recommend heading a few miles south to Castle Sinclair Girnigoe.
+2: For another amazing coastal location, I recommend heading a few miles south to Castle Sinclair Girnigoe which is one of the oldest castles in Scotland.
+It’s set on dramatic cliffs 2 miles north of Wick (postcode KW1 4QT).

 Tourist Information

-The stacks are just a 40-minute walk from the lighthouse across easy-going paths along the cliff edge and are the mid-point for the short walk shown on the map below, but you can carry on all the way to Inverness if you want.
+The stacks are just a 40-minute walk from the lighthouse across easy-going paths along the cliff edge, and while most people double-back once they get to the stacks, it’s actually possible to continue around the coast for another 17 miles all the way to Wick.

-It’s an amazing sight but to be honest I was more impressed by the enormous gorge a little way nearer the lighthouse called the Geo of Sclaites.
-This vast chasm cuts right through the cliffs to the crashing waves more than a hundred feet below and in every nook and cranny you’ll see gulls and puffins clinging onto their wee rock perch.
+The bird colonies are an amazing sight, but to be honest, I was more impressed by the Geo of Sclaites – a vast gorge near the lighthouse.
+The chasm cuts right through the cliffs to the crashing waves more than a hundred feet below, and in every nook and cranny, you’ll see gulls and puffins clinging onto their wee rock perches.

-Take note that in addition to the wildlife there are also farm animals grazing in the area, so if you have dogs with you it might be an idea to keep them on a lead.
+Please note that in addition to the wildlife there are also farm animals grazing in the area, so if you have dogs with you, it’s recommended to keep them on a lead at all times.

 Things to Do